anthonychu/captionr-static-web-app/README.md

 ### Configure Azure Functions (api folder)

 * Create a local.settings.json by copying local.settings.sample.json.
 In local.settings.json, set these values:
-    - `AzureWebJobsStorage` - connection string from your storage account
+    - `Storage` - connection string from your storage account
     - `AzureSignalRConnectionString` - connection string from your SignalR Service instance
     - `JwtSigningKey` - any string that will be used to sign the token used to authenticate the host when sending captions to Azure Functions